mpmdean/me_backup/_news/BaPtGe_out.md

 inline: true
 ---

-Miao's group's paper on [chiral phonons in BaPtGe](/publications/#li2020observation) was is out.
+Miao's group's paper on [chiral phonons in BaPtGe](/publications/#li2020observation) is out.